 Sometimes David needed reminding of who he was.
 When Nabol turned down paying David for work, David was set to destroy him.
 Abigail stepped in and reminded David of who he was, and what God called him to be.
 David recognized her wisdom.

-Now here’s the awkward part, David marries Abigail when she became a widow, and here you see David’s fatal flaw (if he was a Shakespearean charcter): women.
+Now here’s the awkward part, David marries Abigail when she becomes a widow, and here you see David’s fatal flaw (if he were a Shakespearean character): women.
 He can’t seem to resist them.

 David and Saul lesson resources